 Can you think of a technology that’s hundreds of thousands of years old, one that separates us from the apes and one that you have certainly been using today?

-There are many different genre of writer, all whom have divergent approaches and goals: to entertain, to tell a story etc. Mine is to create text that eloquently educates and inspires.
+There are many different genres of writers, all who have divergent approaches and goals: to entertain, to tell a story etc. Mine is to create text that eloquently educates and inspires.

 According to Erin Mckean, a San Francisco based innovator and founder of the world’s largest dictionary Wordnic.
 Half of all the unique words in the English language cannot be found in traditional dictionaries.
 This is because language naturally evolves over time.